Sammysouris/neuropsych_site/content/home/press.md

 widget = "blank"  # See https://wowchemy.com/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 70  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = false  # Order that this section will appear.

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
 title = "Press"